Photograph of Nicola Webster

 Nicola Webster

 I have lived in Hilton since the age of 6, apart from a brief period in London for university.
 I am passionate about Hilton and its community and I am also involved in several community groups.
-I am currently Chair of the Hilton Feast Week Committee and serve on the Hilton Village Hall Committee as the Feast Week representative.
-I am also a Governor of Fenstanton and Hilton Primary School, which my children attend.
+I am currently Chair of the Hilton Feast Week Committee and director of Hilton Feast Week CIC.
+I am also Chair of the Hilton Village Hall Committee and a trustee of the charity.
+I am Chair of Governors at Fenstanton and Hilton Primary School, which my children attend.
 I am the EYFS link governor covering both Reception and Preschool due to my previous experience as Chair of Fenstanton Preschool.

-I have achieved the Certificate in Local Council Administration (CiLCA) which is the industry specific foundation qualification.
+I have achieved the Certificate in Local Council Administration (CiLCA) which is the industry specific foundation qualification and the Certificate in Higher Education in Community Governance.

 Tel: 01480 830605